microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-04 - Voice To Text/Feature 1 - Add Voice/User Story 1 - Add Voice.md

 </form>
 ```

-This code adds a button to the form that will allow the user to activate the microphone and then speak using your voice to add a task.
-The `captureVoice()` function that is called when the user clicks on the microsoft button and is a JavaScript function that will help enable this functionality and will be covered in the next step.
+This code adds a button to the form allowing the user to activate the microphone and then speak using their voice to add a to-do item.
+The `captureVoice()` function is called when the user clicks on the Microsoft button.
+It is a JavaScript function that enables this functionality and will be covered in the next step.

 <br/>

 #### 2. Add Javascript to support voice recognition
-You will now need to create a Javascript file to help with the automation of capturing the voice from the browser.
+You will now need to create a Javascript file to capture the user's voice from the browser.
 Create a new file called `app.js` in the `static/js` folder of your application.
-If these folders do not exist you will need to create them first.
+If these folders do not exist, you will need to create them first.

 <br/>
 Add the following code to the `app.js` file: